safwanhossain/safwanhossain.github.io/_pages/about.md

 ## Recent:
 - May.
 2026: **1 paper accepted to EC 2026 in Rome!**
+- Feb.
+2026: Giving an invited talk at MBZUAI on *Information Design in the Information Age*
 - Jan.
 2026: **1 paper accepted to ICLR 2026 in Rio De Janeiro!**

+--

 - Oct.
 2025: Giving an invited talk in the *Data: Markets and Collaboration* session (Monday, Oct 27 at 4:15pm) at INFORMS 2025.
 - Sep.
 2025: **1 Spotlight paper accepted to NeurIPS 2025 in San Diego!**
 - Sep.
 2025: **I won the [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/) in the Algorithms and Optimization track!**